avorio-dev/S4ZAG/ZAG_CL/SAP S4Hana/Examples.md

 ---

 ## 1. ZAG_CL_SALV <a name="zag_cl_salv"></a>
  - DISPLAY_GENERIC_ALV
-     It allows to Display whatever table you want, providing only the table itself You can also pass additional parameters like
+    - It allows to Display whatever table you want, providing only the table itself.
+    - You can also pass additional parameters like
        - Display in popup
        - Column Settings in which you can give provide your labels or hide fields

- - GET_FIELDCAT
+ - GET_FIELDCAT_FROM_DATA
-     It allows to extract Fieldcat from both table or simple row which you provide
+    - It allows to extract Fieldcat/Struct Descr from both table or simple row which you provide

  - SET_COLOR_CELL / SET_COLOR_ROW
-     It allows to set Color tab which will be printed The only constraint is that you will need to have a component in your types named T_COL TYPE lvc_t_scol
+    - It allows to set Colors which will be printed.
+    - The only constraint is that you will need to have a component in your types named T_COL TYPE lvc_t_scol

- - SET HANDLER EVENT ( Double Click, Hotspot Click ) It allows to set an implementation for event Double Click / Hotspot declaring your class with specific method name
+ - Set Handler For Event ( Double Click, Hotspot Click )
+    - It allows to implement custom code for event Double Click / Hotspot declaring your class with specific method name.

 ---